Traumatic and Structural Disorders of the Udder

 Subcutaneous abscesses of the udder (not involving the milk-producing tissue) can develop between the skin and the supporting connective tissue of the udder.
 Diagnosis is by needle aspiration.
 Abscesses usually develop secondary to wounds, chronic mastitis, infected hematomas, or severe contusions.
 They should be incised and drained when chronic and near the surface of the udder.
 The wound should be flushed daily with an antiseptic solution or water under pressure until healing is complete.

 The occurrence of pink- or red-tinged milk is common after calving and can be attributed to rupture of tiny mammary blood vessels.
 Udder swelling from edema or trauma is a potential underlying cause.
 Bloody milk is not fit for consumption.
-In most cases, it resolves without treatment in 4–14 days, providing the gland is milked out regularly.
+In most cases, it resolves without treatment in 4–14 days, provided the gland is milked out regularly.
 The occurrence of frank blood in a single quarter is likely the result of severe, acute mastitis (see Mastitis in Large Animals) or trauma, and milking should be discontinued until hemorrhage is controlled.
 Intramammary antibiotics should be administered if mastitis is suspected.

 High levels of intramammary pressure in high-producing dairy cows may result in milk dripping from teats.
 Risk factors for milk leakage include high peak milk flow rates, short teats, and inverted teat ends.
 Shorter intervals or more frequent milking may be recommended when a large proportion of the herd is affected.
 Occasionally, cows are observed to leak milk continuously.
 These cows usually have sustained a severe teat injury or have an abnormal streak canal.
 In general, little can be done to correct this condition, and most of these cows will develop mastitis; it is recommended that persistent leakers be designated for removal from the herd.